 If you’ll be out for a longer run, you’ll need a bit of fat and protein to keep you from feeling hungry.
 Sumbal says a single rice cake with just a few teaspoons of nut butter and a drizzle of honey will give you both slow-burning fat and quick carbs.
 If rice cakes aren’t your thing, Sumbal says bread is okay, but this is one of the few times when she actually recommends white over wheat—the extra fiber in wheat could cause digestion mishaps.

 Yes, for some runners, coffee will result in running straight to the nearest Porta-Potty.
 Definitely don’t try pre-run coffee for the first time on race day.
 (However, coffee is a great way to make sure you, ahem, go before it’s time to go.)
 If your stomach can handle it, Sumbal says there’s some evidence that caffeine taken within 45 minutes of running can decrease an athlete’s rate of perceived exertion, so that 7:30 mile pace could feel just a touch easier.
-Three grams of caffeine per kilogram of body weight is ideal.
+Three milligrams of caffeine per kilogram of body weight is ideal.
 For an average adult-size human, that’s a 3- to 4-ounce espresso.
 If you’re prone to issues with dairy, skip the cream.

 If You Have 60 to 90 Minutes Before Your Run